lanthale/LibRawFX/README.md

   view.setImage(img);
 ```

-You can also use it without adding as an image format support.
-What I mean you can also forget the ".install" line and just load a file URL with the lib (see the TestApp.java to see how it works).
+You can also use the lib without adding the file handler.
+What I mean is that you can also forget the "...install" line and just load a file URL with the lib (see the `TestApp.java` to see how it works).

-# Compile yourself:
+# Steps to create your own build:
 - OpenJDKA/Adoptopenjdk 16 or newer
 - JavaFX 11 or newer (15 is recommended)
 - SET JAVA_HOME variable